chikkuduchandu/CodeEveryday-DSA/README.md

 - Key formula:
 ---

+# 🚀 Day 10: Combination Sum

+## Problem
+Given an array of distinct integers `candidates` and a target integer `target`, return all unique combinations of `candidates` where the chosen numbers sum to `target`.
+The same number may be chosen multiple times.

+## Approach
+- Used recursion and backtracking to generate all valid combinations.
+- If the current sum equals the target → store the current list.
+- If it exceeds → backtrack.
+- Continue exploring both include/exclude paths.

+---

 ### 💡 My Goal
 > Solve one DSA problem every day — no excuses, just consistency.